apache/causeway-site/content/components/security/shiro/format-of-permissions.md

 where:

-* the optional ! prefix indicates this permission is a vetoing permission
+* the optional `!` prefix indicates this permission is a vetoing permission
-* the optional xxx/ prefix is a permission group that scopes the perm/veto perm
+* the optional `xxx/` prefix is a permission group that scopes any vetoing permissions
 * the remainder of the string is the permission (possibly wildcarded, with :rw as optional suffix)

 For example: